MicrosoftDocs/memdocs/memdocs/intune/configuration/device-restrictions-android-for-work.md

     On devices, users can't set a time value greater than the configured time in the profile.
 Users can set a lower time value.
 For example, if the profile is set to `15` minutes, users can set the value to 5 minutes.
 Users can't set the value to 30 minutes.

-  - **Number of sign-in failures before wiping device**: Enter the number of wrong passwords allowed before the personally-owned work profile in the device is wiped, from 4-11. `0` (zero) might disable the device wipe functionality.
+  - **Number of sign-in failures before wiping device**: Enter the number of wrong passwords allowed before the personally owned work profile in the device is wiped, from 4-11. `0` (zero) might disable the device wipe functionality.
 When the value is blank, Intune doesn't change or update this setting.

   - **Password expiration (days)**: Enter the number of days until user passwords must be changed (from **1**-**365**).
   - **Required password type**: Enter the required password complexity level, and whether biometric devices can be used.
 Your options: